RomanMski/market-microstructure-backtests/README.md

 The backtest includes:

 - one open trade at a time
-- fixed take-profit
+- fixed take profit (in a reasonable range)
-- stop-loss
+- stop loss (in a reasonable range)
-- maximum holding time
+- maximum holding time (in a reasonable range)
-- transaction cost assumptions
+- transaction cost assumptions (in a range from 1-25bps)
 - different exit rules
-- train/validation/test separation

-Exit types tested include:
+Exit types tested included:

-- fixed TP/SL
+- fixed TP/SL (but a reasonable range)
-- protected flexible TP
+- protected flexible TP (trailing tp)
-- unprotected flexible TP
+- unprotected flexible TP (trailing tp without as tight safety measures)
-- time based exit
+- time based exit (so close the trade after n-seconds no matter what)

 This matters because high frequency strategies can look good if the backtest is too generous.
 I wanted to check whether the idea still worked after making the simulation more realistic.